Doug is an active trader of stocks, bonds, and commodities, as well as an experienced non-fiction writer.

 In 1940, Reagan married actress Jane Wyman, whom he met on the set of Brother Rat, where the two of them were co-stars.
-The couple had two biological daughters, Maureen and Christine (who lived only one day) and adopted later a boy named Michael.
-Displeased of her husband political ambitions and after numerous arguments on the issue, Wyman decided to divorce.
-The couple legally separated in 1948, but continued to be friends until Reagan’s death.
+The couple had two biological daughters, Maureen and Christine (who lived only one day), and later adopted a boy named Michael.
+Displeased with her husband's political ambitions and after numerous arguments on the issue, Wyman decided to divorce.
+The couple legally separated in 1948 but continued to be friends until Reagan’s death.

-In 1949, Reagan met the actress Nancy Davis.
-They were married in private ceremony 1952, declaring their meeting as almost love at first sight.
+In 1949, Reagan met actress Nancy Davis.
+They were married in a private ceremony in 1952, declaring their meeting as almost love at first sight.
 Reagan had two children with Nancy.
-Many persons close to the couple described them as very affectionate and loving towards each other, and they remained the same for the whole extend of their marriage, until Reagan’s death.
-Nancy Reagan died at age 94, in 2016.
+Many persons close to the couple described them as very affectionate and loving toward each other, and they remained the same for the whole extent of their marriage until Reagan’s death.
+Nancy Reagan died at age 94 in 2016.

-On June 5, 2004, Ronald Reagan died of pneumonia aggravated by the Alzheimer’s disease.
+On June 5, 2004, Ronald Reagan died of pneumonia aggravated by Alzheimer’s disease.
 He is the second longest-lived president after Gerald Ford.
 His presidency has led scholars, historians, and American people with contradictory opinions on his performance.
-He generated a significant growth in economy, both in terms of efficiency and prosperity, he negotiated the peaceful end of the Cold War and most of all, he promoted an optimistic belief in the American Dream and the power of the Unites States.
+He generated significant economic growth, both in terms of efficiency and prosperity, he negotiated the peaceful end of the Cold War, and most of all, he promoted an optimistic belief in the American Dream and the power of the United States.
 However, many critics accuse him of creating a larger wealth gap among Americans.
 Nonetheless, Ronald Reagan is considered the most influential president that followed Franklin D. Roosevelt.

 Weisberg, J. Ronald Reagan.
 The American Presidents series.
 Times Books.
 2016.